-Government policy to decarbonise the transport network and improve air quality from transport emissions means we place a high priority on improving air quality in our Air Quality Management Areas (AQMAs).
-AQMAs include the Town Centre and routes connecting with the Strategic Road Network (SRN).
-In addition to this, traffic congestion in the vicinity of schools, and the associated air quality concerns, impact our vulnerable children and impose on our carbon reduction concern.
+Government policy to decarbonise the transport network and improve air quality from transport emissions mean we place a high priority on improving air quality in our Air Quality Management Areas (AQMA).
+AQMAs include the Town Centre and routes connecting with the Strategic Road Network.
+In addition to this, traffic congestion in the vicinity of schools, and the associated air quality concerns, impact our vulnerable children.

-More electric vehicle charging facilities are required which includes focusing the installation of electric vehicle (EV) charging in areas of the borough that predominantly have terraced dwellings and flats.
-This can support the increased uptake of zero carbon vehicles across the borough.
+More electric vehicle charging facilities are required including focusing installations of EV charging to areas of the borough that predominantly have terraced dwellings and flats.
+This can support increased uptake of zero carbon vehicles across the borough.

-In the last decade, Bolton's road safety performance compares similarly with that of Greater Manchester and we want to improve this performance with our partners at TfGM.
+In the last decade, Bolton's road safety performance compares similarly with that of Greater Manchester and we want to improve this performance with our partners at Transport for Greater Manchester.
 A priority is to make our roads safer for road users, pedestrians and cyclists because this matters to our health and long-term shift to sustainable modes of transport.
-The Streets for All approach identifies that roads most importantly facilitate the movement of people including the disabled and groups with protected characteristics.
 The data shows there are clusters of serious collisions in the Town Centre, Farnworth, Great Lever, Horwich and along our A-roads for which we have identified measures.

-The performance of our roads for the environment and public transport also means we will prioritise our worst congestion hot spots.
+The performance of our roads for the environment and public transport also mean we will prioritise our worst congestion hot spots.
 Congestion is a brake on growth and prosperity, it impacts our bus services, and is a contributor to poor air quality.
 We want to utilise digital technology to improve the performance of our junctions, improve information to the public and improve the attractiveness of public transport.